prathimacode-hub/Learn-Python-For-Beginners/README.md

 Drop me a private message if you want to let me know of your progress in learning or to share your projects you had built.
 I would be happy to assist you or look over your tots coming up live.

-To make you familiarize with how programming works in python with proper structuring and algorithms, here I present a [repo](https://github.com/prathimacode-hub/PyAlgo-Tree) specifically for contributors who wants to explore and practice their concepts.
+To make you familiarize with how programming works in python with proper structuring and algorithms, here I present a [PyAlgo-Tree](https://github.com/prathimacode-hub/PyAlgo-Tree) project specifically for contributors who wants to explore and practice their concepts.

 To make your learning turn dwelve into real time, I had created an open source project of [Awesome Python Scripts](https://github.com/prathimacode-hub/Awesome_Python_Scripts).
 Do add your projects to enhance your learning experience.
 It has everything to offer for you and is a one stop place for all kinds of python scripts.